-- (i) Be registered in SAM before submitting its application; - (ii) Continue to maintain an active SAM registration with current information at all times during which it has an active federal or federal pass-through award or an application or plan under consideration by a federal or state awarding agency.
-The Illinois State Board of Education (ISBE) may not consider an application for a federal pass-through award to an applicant until the applicant has complied with all applicable SAM requirements.
+- i.
+Be registered in SAM before submitting its application; - ii.
+Continue to maintain an active SAM registration with current information at all times during which it has an active federal or federal pass-through award or an application or plan under consideration by a federal or state awarding agency.
+ISBE may not consider an application for a federal pass-through award to an applicant until the applicant has complied with all applicable SAM requirements.